-For each four-week block, a cardiovascular disease fellow is assigned to two supervising cardiology attendings.
+For each four-week block, a cardiovascular disease fellow is assigned different supervising cardiology attending each week to allow for a broad exposure of practice pattern and choices.
 The fellow serves as a consultant for assigned general medical and surgical consult inpatients with a variety of diagnoses (chest pain, refractory heart failure, management of arrhythmias, preoperative evaluation, and postoperative management of cardiac disorders).
+They also serve as primary admitting service for a portion of the patients.
 Expected daily census is approximately 15 patients (5 new consults; 10-15 follow-ups).

-Cardiovascular fellows supervise the resident team in the CC/IC.
+Cardiovascular fellows supervise the resident team in the Coronary Care Unit (CCU).
 They are assigned to follow an average of 8-12 teaching patients with myocardial infarction, unstable angina, arrhythmias, pericardial diseases, valve disease and heart failure.
 Dedicated CICU faculty rounds.
 In conjunction with CICU faculty, rounding with cardiovascular surgical team and providing team-based post op care.
+High acuity service with mechanical support and shock patients.

 A minimum of four rotations is required, usually with one, or a maximum of two, fellows per four-week rotation.
 Responsibilities include performance and interpretation of echocardiographic studies, performance of transthoracic and transesophageal echoes and supervision of treadmill and dobutamine echoes.